 At Glitch I designed “Boosted Apps”

 The last big project I worked on was designing the paid product: Boosted Apps.
 You can read about it here.
 I worked on everything: the UX, branding, and even the marketing material.
-Glitch has since been acquired by Fastly.
+Glitch has since been acquired by Fastly and shut down.

 The Glitch editor.
 One much-loved feature is that formatting your code covers the page in sparkles.